75asu/devops-gallery/03-devops-project/README.md

-# Go WebApp with Dockerized Image and Deployd in Kubernetes(work in progress)
+# Go WebApp with Dockerized Image and Deployed in Kubernetes

 <!-- ## This is how it looks once setup is done completely